mirror of

 <li><div class="line-block">

-<div class="line">Any node that forwards the link request will store a <em>link id</em> in its <em>link table</em> , along with the
+<div class="line">Any node that forwards the link request will store a <em>link id</em> in it’s <em>link table</em> , along with the

 amount of hops the packet had taken when received.
 The link id is a hash of the entire link